- Instructions for Form 1095-A - Main Contents

 Enter the recipient's address.

 Enter on lines 16 through 20 and columns A through E information for each individual covered under the policy, including the recipient and the recipient's spouse, if covered.
-If advance credit payments weren't made for any coverage under the policy and a tax family can't be identified, enter in Part II information for all covered individuals.
+If advance credit payments were not made for any coverage under the policy and a tax family cannot be identified, enter in Part II information for all covered individuals.
 If advance credit payments were made for the coverage or a tax family can be identified, enter in Part II information only for covered individuals whom the tax filer certified at enrollment would be a part of the tax filer's tax family.
-Information about individuals enrolled in the same policy as the tax filer’s tax family who aren't members of that tax family, including children, must be reported on a separate Form 1095-A.
+Information about individuals enrolled in the same policy as the tax filer’s tax family who are not members of that tax family, including children, must be reported on a separate Form 1095-A.

 For each line, enter a date of birth in column C only if column B is blank.
 Enter in column D the date the coverage started for the individual.
 Enter in column E the date of termination if the individual's coverage was terminated during the year.
 If the coverage was in effect at the end of the year, enter 12/31/2019.